 For years, I have been relying on the advice of three wise men.
-I am fortunate to draw upon the knowledge of these three Mazatlan veternarians; Dr. Rafael Aguilar, Dr. Marco Antonio Cardenas and Dr. Cesar Duarte.
+I am fortunate to draw upon the knowledge of these three Mazatlan veternarians; Dr. Rafael Aguilar, Dr. Marco Antonio Cardenas and Dr. Cesar Duarte [ Dr. Cesar died of Covid-19 in July 2021].
 I suggest you meet them all and apply an old fashioned remedy – go with your gut.
 Who do you like, respect, and want to treat your animal?
 Perhaps the answer is all three.
 I interviewed the doctors and asked their opinions and preferences for vaccinations, spaying options, and nutrition.
 Below are their answers.

 Distemper, parvovirus, hepatitis, and lepostirosis are prominent in Mazatlan.
 They are highly contagious and frequently fatal.
 I had been too relaxed about having all my dogs vaccinated on a regular basis, until the newest member of the family died of distemper (moquillo), throwing me into a hysterical panic to get the rest inoculated before it was too late.
 Dr Marco Antonio recommends deworming puppies when they are 30 days old if the mother had been dewormed, or 15 days old if not, and a follow up treatment 15 days later for all.